kavindu-prabhashitha/ticket-booking-cli-app-golang/README.md

 ### Maps ###
 - Maps unique keys to values
+- We cannot mix data types
 - All keys have the same data type
 - All values have the same data type
+- syntax  ---> map[key-data-type][value-data-type]

+### Struct ###
+- Stands for " Structure"
+- Can hold mixed data types

+  #### "type" statement - Custom Types ####
+  - The type keyword creates a new type, with the name you specify
+  - In fact, we could also create a type based on every other data type like int, string etc.

+### "time" - functionality for time ###
+- The sleep function stops or blocks the current "thread" (goroutine) execution for the defined duration

+### Waitgroup ###
+- Waits for the launched goroutine to finish
+- Package "sync" provides basic synchronization functionality
+- Add : sets the number of goroutines to wait for
+- Wait : Block until the WaitGroup counter is 0
+- Done : Decrements the WaitGroup counter by 1 , So this is called by the goroutine to indicate that it's finished